 Tankless Water Heater

-Marmoleum is the brand name of a type of linoleum.
-It's a manufactured product made from natural raw materials such as linseed oil, a binding agent obtained from pine trees (without harming the trees), renewable wood products, ground limestone, and jute, which is a plant fiber.
-Marmoleum floors are stain resistant, do not absorb water and are biodegradable at the end of its useful life.
+Linoleum flooring is manufactured from linseed oil, a binding agent obtained from pine trees (without harming the trees).
+Other components of the flooring include renewable wood products, ground limestone, and jute, a plant fiber.
+Linoleum floors are stain-resistant, do not absorb water, and are biodegradable.

-Certain types of exotic hardwoods such as Brazilian Cherry or White Tigerwood are grown in South America.
-These are harvested from well-managed forests with renewable resources.
-Brazilian Cherry is engineered wood made from 3-ply construction using formaldehyde-free adhesives.
+Certain hardwoods, such as Brazilian cherry or white tigerwood, are grown in South America and are harvested from well-managed, replanted forests.
+Tigerwood is a fast-growing species, making it a more sustainable alternative to the slower-growing ipe wood.
+Brazilian cherry is not a cherry tree at all, but rather a legume from the pea family.
+It is engineered wood made from three-ply construction using formaldehyde-free adhesives.
 It is generally more expensive but resilient and harder than oak.

 Solar Roof Panels

-Reclaimed or salvaged lumber can be used to build walls, as support beams or in roof construction.
+Reclaimed or salvaged lumber from old furniture or buildings that are about to be demolished can be used to build walls, support beams, or roof construction.
+Using reclaimed lumber curbs deforestation and decreases the demand for newly sourced lumber.
+Reclaimed wood is also a renewable resource that reduces landfill waste and reduces the environmental impact of manufacturing new products.
 Many green companies specialize in obtaining building materials from older homes that are about to be torn down or dismantled.
-Instead of filling up landfills, previously used lumber is put back into new construction.

-Dual pane windows offer insulation against the elements and soundproofing qualities.
-After I installed dual pane windows, I no longer woke up when the sprinklers came on in the morning.
+Dual-paned windows offer insulation against the elements and soundproofing qualities.
+There are several types of dual-paned windows: air-filled, gas-filled, and silver-coated.
+Each type results in better thermal performance, keeping heat in during the winter and out during the summer.
 Many energy-efficient windows qualify for rebates and credits.
-They are available in any style and can be made from vinyl, metal or wood.
+They are available in any style and materials such as vinyl, metal, or wood.

-ENERGY STAR is a government-backed program that identifies energy-efficient products.
-Its ceiling fans are 50% more efficient than conventional fans and use less energy to operate.
-Many are equipped with a remote control.
-The receiver part of the remote is nestled inside the fan body itself, while the control mounts either on the wall or into the wall as a switch.
+Energy Star is a government-backed program that identifies energy-efficient products and appliances, including ceiling fans.
+Energy Star-rated ceiling fans are 60% more efficient than conventional fans and use less energy to operate thanks to improved motors and blade designs.
+Many have a remote control.
+The receiver part of the remote is inside the fan's body.
+The control can mount on the wall or into the wall as a switch.